 On July 30, 1993, TriStar released Mike Myers's second film, So I Married an Axe Murderer.
 Myers’s first film was the blockbuster Wayne’s World (its sequel came out on December 10, 1993), but with So I Married an Axe Murderer, Myers took his first foray into leading man territory (opposite Nancy Travis, who he thinks is the titular killer).

 Future Emmy-winning West Wing producer/director Thomas Schlamme directed the script, written by Robbie Fox.
 In the film, Myers portrays Charlie MacKenzie, a commitment-phobic beat poet who lives in San Francisco.
 (Myers also plays Charlie’s Scottish father, Stuart, based on Myers's own dad.)
 Charlie meets Harriet (Travis), a butcher, and despite suspecting her of murdering her previous husbands, he marries her.
 The thriller/rom-com was released a month after Sleepless in Seattle, but didn't make nearly the same impact.
 Axe Murderer grossed just $11.5 million at the box office (on a $20 million budget).
-Over the years, however, it’s evolved into a cult classic.
-Here are 10 thrilling facts about the film on its 25th birthday.
+Over the years, however, it has evolved into a cult classic.
+Here are 10 thrilling facts about the film.

 1. THE SCRIPT WAS INSPIRED BY ANNIE HALL.